DFHack/dfhack/Readme.rst

 advtools
 --------
-A package of different adventure mode tools (currently just one)
+A package of different adventure mode tools.

 Usage: